Last updated on: March 20th, 2023

 -

-A woman employee is entitled to an unpaid leave of up to 17 weeks, which begins 13 weeks before the expected date of delivery, and ends 17 weeks after the actual delivery date.
-If the delivery has not occurred during the 17 weeks period, the leave is extended until the day of the birth of the child.
+A woman employee is entitled to an unpaid leave of up to 17 weeks, which begins 13 weeks before the expected date of delivery and ends 17 weeks after the actual delivery date.
+If the delivery has not occurred during the 17-week period, the leave is extended until the day of the birth of the child.

-An employee is entitled to unpaid leave up to 63 weeks of unpaid leave to care for a newborn child of the employee or a child who is in care of the employee for the purpose of adoption.
+An employee is entitled to an unpaid leave of up to 63 weeks of unpaid leave to care for a newborn child of the employee or a child who is in the care of the employee for the purpose of adoption.

 Parents may share parental leave in order to access an additional 8 weeks of leave.
 Parents who share parental leave have access to 71 weeks of parental leave.
 They can take this leave any time during: